How Long Should It Take To Lose 20 Pounds?

 But guess what?
 They're wrong.

 The body is not this simple, and in all truth of the matter, there's no real way to determine exactly how fast you will lose weight.
 There are many factors outside of exercise and the food you eat that have a major impact on how quickly you will reduce your body fat percentage.
 (Note that I said "body fat percentage" and not "lose weight".
-This is a crucial difference and one that measures REAL results.
-Learn more HERE.)
+This is a crucial difference and one that measures REAL results.)

 Chances are, you aren't getting enough magnesium.
 As a result, your sleep quality is likely suffering.
-Low quality sleep is strongly linked with weight gain and obesity... but why?!
-Sleep is the time where your body rests (duh) and repairs.
-If this process doesn't occur or if it doesn't occur the way it should (ie poor sleep quality), then this increases your body's stress hormone cortisol the next day.
+Low quality sleep is strongly linked with weight gain and obesity... but why?(1) Sleep is the time where your body rests and repairs.
+If this process doesn't occur or if it doesn't occur the way it should (ex: poor sleep quality), then this can increase your body's stress hormone cortisol the next day.
 This up-tick in cortisol leads to fat burning mechanisms being shut off and increased weight storage around the belly.

-Magnesium supplements and magnesium rich foods - such as almonds and pumpkin seeds - help to naturally boost your sleep hormone melatonin, which allows for deep, restful zzz's.
+Magnesium supplements and magnesium rich foods - such as almonds and pumpkin seeds - help to naturally boost your sleep hormone melatonin, which allows for deep, restful sleep.(2)

-Remember how increased cortisol leads to weight gain around the belly?
+Remember how increased cortisol can lead to weight gain around the belly?
 Too much running or even too much exercise in general can lead to excessive amounts of cortisol and therefore weight gain.
 Yup - your workout routine may just be working against your goals.
-Walking, on the other hand, can reduce your cortisol levels and tap into fat burning mechanisms.
-Get the science-y deets with the video below.
+Walking, on the other hand, can help reduce your cortisol levels and tap into fat burning mechanisms (especially if you can take your walk outside).(3) Get the science-y deets with the video below.

 The theory of counting calories relies on the assumption that we KNOW how much we're burning everyday... which we don't.
 It also relies on the assumption that our body's are simple machines that equivocally burn energy on any given day... which it doesn't.
 Stressing yourself over trying to juggle these assumptions and continuously make stab in the dark guesses at how many calories you should be consuming is likely just going to increase your cortisol levels.
 And as we know, that's not a good thing.

-Get the details on why counting calories doesn't work HERE.
+Get the details on why counting calories doesn't work with my video on YouTube HERE.

 For a very long time, most of America was terrified of eating any fats for fear of gaining weight or developing heart disease.
-As we know now, fats are not only essential for heart health, it's ALSO a key aspect to weight loss!
+As we know now, fats have not only been found to not cause heart disease, (4) it's also a key aspect to weight loss!
 Fat acts on your satiety hormones - namely CCK - by turning them on and reducing your appetite.
 This helps to keep cravings in check and reduce the urge to snack on weight gain promoting sugar.

-Try topping your Cauli Rice Burrito Bowl with avocado and pumpkin seeds.
+Try topping your salads or egg scrambles with avocado and pumpkin seeds.
 You'll even get that sleep inducing magnesium in, too!

 Intermittent Fasting increases fat burning without having to reduce your calorie intake.
-It does this via a variety of pathways, including boosting your growth hormone and testosterone.
-These two hormones help to increase your fat burning mechanisms while also protecting your muscles from breakdown.
-With typical calorie restriction, you run the risk of breaking down your muscles at the same time as fat.
-Intermittent Fasting helps to protect you of this while also working toward your wellness goals.
+It does this via a variety of pathways, including naturally reducing the frequency that your body is secreting the storing hormone insulin.(5) This allows your body to turn on the fat burning process called lipolysis.
+With typical calorie restriction, you run the risk of breaking down your muscles at the same time as fat, which could lead to a reduced metabolism as a result.
+With Intermittent Fasting, the goal is to eat until fully satiated during your window to protect you against muscle breakdown while still reaping the benefits of increasing fat burning.
 That's a win, win!